exyte/ARTetris/README.md

   * Animate [removal](/ARTetris/TetrisScene.swift#L74) of filled lines from scene
   * [Drop down](/ARTetris/TetrisScene.swift#L108) current tetromino
   * [Break up](/ARTetris/TetrisScene.swift#L117) blocks after game over using SceneKit physics

-## Author

-This project is maintained by [exyte](http://exyte.com).
-We design and build mobile and VR/AR applications.

-## License

-ARTetris is available under the MIT license.
-See the LICENSE file for more info.